 What have you been enjoying with your crispbread at-home?

 As I joined the team in March, I’m still working my way through the whole range.
 I must say that one of my favourite combinations at the moment is our Spelt & Poppyseed crispbread topped with a generous layer of crunchy almond butter, sliced banana and a drizzle of local honey.
 I have a sweet tooth, so this is heaven for me.

 Have you been listening to any podcasts or music that you’d like to share?

 Whilst working from home more, I’ve been listening to artists like Sabrina Claudio and Alina Baraz.
 Their music is great for when you want something to melt into the background.

 What’s the last book that you couldn’t put down?

 I’ve recently finished “Where the Crawdads Sing” written by Delia Owens – an untraditional love story that shares both the struggles and successes of discovering independence.
 It’s beautifully written and so descriptive, it’s been a real pleasure to read.

 What simple pleasures have you been appreciating lately?

-I’ve always been interested in skincare, so I’ve been making the most of my extra time by investing in my routine a bit more.
+I’ve always been interested in skincare, so I’ve been making the most of my extra time by investing in my routine.
 I’ve been using my Rose Quartz Gua Sha tool every night for facial massages, along with the ‘Miracle Facial Oil’ from Organic beauty brand, Evolve.
-I’ve also been making at-home body scrubs, using granulated sugar and olive oil – even though these ingredients are so simple, they feel so luxurious!
+I have also been making at-home body scrubs.
+I use granulated sugar and olive oil – even though these ingredients are so simple, they feel so luxurious!